 How Have Estimates Been Moving Since Then?

-Currently, Ford Motor Company has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Ford Motor Company has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions looks promising.
 Notably, Ford Motor Company has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report